fletchjp/MERG-Arduino-Software/Signals/Readme.md

 Some of these examples - the ones with I2C in the name - need the SignalControlPCA9685Light for operation.

+This library has to be downloaded and installed to have the header files FastPCALight.h and SlowPCALight.h available.

 ## SignalControlPCA9685Light (Library)

 This is a library which extends Sven Rosvall's Signal Control Library.